 Paige Coulthurst is the Operations Director at full-service digital marketing agency Soap Media.

-She stepped into the role after originally joining the company as a Web Project Manager in August 2022, and has since revolutionised operations, spearheaded employee growth initiatives, and introduced new service offerings.
+She stepped into the role after originally joining the company as a Web Project Manager in August 2022.
+Since then, she has revolutionized operations, spearheaded employee growth initiatives, and introduced new service offerings.
+Her achievements highlight the importance of Impressing Employers Without Coding Experience and Creating a Stand-Out CV to demonstrate how impactful non-coding roles can be.

-While acting as Web PM, she obtained her Prince2 Certification and utilised her UX background to implement impactful UX workshops for clients.
-She’s managed clients of all sizes across numerous industries, with projects ranging from £10,000 to £250,000.
+While acting as Web PM, she obtained her Prince2 Certification and utilized her UX background to implement impactful UX workshops for clients.
+Creating a Stand-Out CV involves managing clients of all sizes across numerous industries, with projects ranging from £10,000 to £250,000.

 At the age of just 26, and as a current shortlisted candidate in the Technology category of the 2024 Campaign Inspiring Women Awards, Paige is aiming to help other women excel in their own technology careers.